 Taking baby or kid to high altitude?

-Many a time when you want to travel to high altitudes, you may likely to worry about your kid or baby or infant.
+Many a time when you want to travel to high altitudes, you may likely worry about your kid or baby or infant.
 Well, I suggest you travel with a kid or infant at least 12 months old.
-However, studies suggest its safe to travel with an infant more than three months old IFF he/she is not born prematurely or does not suffer from any illness.
+However, studies suggest it is safe to travel with an infant more than three months old IFF he/she is not born prematurely or does not suffer from any illness.

 Thanks to Ram Kris for these awesome FAQs on AMS and Acclimatization